LucieLuS/First-year-Paper/README.md

 ## Highlights of this project:
-1. New measures for leaders' secureness;
+1. New measures for leaders' secureness across regime types;
-2. Innovative research design to capture secureness shock (hypothesized treatment);
+2. Innovative research design to capture secureness shocks for leaders in the developing countries (hypothesized treatment);